 Have you ever been on Africa’s second tallest mountain?
 If you have not, maybe the time is now to visit Mount Kenya National Park.
 Here’s an interesting thing to inspire you.
 Out of its eighteen recorded glaciers in 1893, only seven remain today.
 Experts now warn the existing ones may vanish in 25 years.
 Of course, many human predictions never go as foretold but is that not reason enough to add it to your bucket list now?

-Despite being a volcanic mountain, Mount Kenya has shown no sign of volcanic activity for over 2 million years since it last erupted.
-So you might not experience much of this, but glacial erosion is at its pick.
-It is busy eradicating all traces of the summit crater and caldera and removed much of the mass from the upper slopes of the mountain.
+Despite being a volcanic mountain, Mount Kenya has shown no sign of volcanic activity for over two million years since it last erupted.
+So you might not experience much of this, but glacial erosion is at its peak.
+It is busy eradicating all traces of the summit crater and caldera and removing much of the mass from the upper slopes of the mountain.
 When are you going already!
 Visit the KWS website to get the latest park entry rates for your planning.